epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

 4. In addition to paying old debts, each trading circle can also create new debts.

-   This point is much more important than you might think.
-In Swaptacular, creating new debt and issuing new money in circulation is actually the same thing.
+   Note that this point is very important: In Swaptacular, creating new debt and issuing new money in circulation is actually the same thing.
 Also, paying old debts is the same as taking money out of circulation.
 Therefore, **we need to constantly do both**.

 The crux of the matter here is that circular trades are *always* arranged according to the exchange polices set by the currency